-Regardless of how you structure or promote your pricing options for your products or services, there is likely a ‘Goldilocks’ amongst them – ie the one you most want to sell (Goldilocks = it’s not too hot, not too cold, it’s juuuust right).
+Regardless of how you structure or promote your pricing options, there is likely a ‘Goldilocks’ amongst them – i.e. the one you most want to sell (Goldilocks = it’s not too hot, not too cold, it’s juuuust right).

 If you sell products, the Goldilocks product in your range is likely the option with the most optimised profit margin.
 Or it may be that you have an over-supply of stock and need to move some extra units.

-In a service business (with package pricing) your Goldilocks package might offer you the right mix of ‘low-touch’, yet high perceived value.
+In a service business (with package pricing) your Goldilocks package might offer the right mix of low-touch, with a perceived high value.
 This allows you to maximise your billable hours and profits, while still delivering excellent value to your customers.

 Different customers need different solutions

-Customers have varying needs, so they will always prefer to choose from a range of options at different price-points.
+Customers have varying needs, so they will always want to choose from a range of options at different price-points.

 A few will only have the budget to purchase the cheapest option, regardless of other factors.
 Therefore, you’ll need to offer an ‘entry-level’ product or service package.

-Another small group of customers (with plenty to spend) believe, above all else, that a higher investment always attracts more value.
+Another small group of customers (with plenty to spend) believe, above all else, that a higher investment always equals more value.
 They will unquestioningly select the highest priced option.

 But there is another group of customers (the vast majority) who are value-driven purchasers.
 These are the ones standing in front of the shelf of blenders doing fast comparisons of engine wattage and number of accessories vs price.

-Studies have shown that faced with two choices, the bulk of customers will walk off with the cheaper option tucked under their arm.
+Studies have shown that faced with two choices, the majority of customers will walk off with the cheaper option tucked under their arm.

 How a ‘decoy’ product helps your value-driven customers choose the ‘right’ option

-The decoy product or service’s job is to nudge your customers towards choosing the higher-priced of the two options.
+The function of a decoy product or service is to nudge your customers towards choosing the higher-priced of the two options.